BIOGRAPHY

 I have spent the last decade and a half painting various everyday subjects from life, as well as portraits.
 I believe it is important to make a first-hand observation of the things that may go unrecorded by cameras, both still and video, mainly because they are slow and uninteresting at a glance.
 This is the reason that they suit the process of painting rather well.
 I also believe that a painting lasts a very long time and, leaving “art” aside, also functions to show what the world looked like to the painter.
 When we look at a painting by say, Vermeer, apart from questions of ‘art”, it tells us a great deal about the lifestyle of 16th century Delft.
 I believe figurative paintings that I make now will have the same function in another 400 years.
 That is why I paint in oil on gesso, because this is the process that has already been proven to be colourfast and physically durable.

-Working in this way, I have worked with both Cork County Council to produce a series of 26 paintings of their roads, machinery and roadworkers.; with Kilkenny County Council to produce a series of 10 Kilkenny Landscapes; with the Defence Forces to look at their weapons and soldiers.
+Working in this way, I have worked with both Cork County Council to produce a series of 26 paintings of their roads, machinery and roadworkers.; with Kilkenny County Council to produce a series of 10 Kilkenny Landscapes; with the Defence Forces to look at their weapons and soldiers and most recently the life and times of an Irish Secondary School.
 I have also spent a number of years painting contemporary Kilkenny farms.

 These projects are all linked by the conviction that they represent a way of life that will change long before the painting fades.